alloyzeus/az-wall/case-studies/marketplace.md

     Shop
     iam.User {
       #TODO: find a clearer way to express the rule.
-      # this is potentially confusing on where the arity constraint is in relation to, to the adjunct or to the other hosts.
+      # this is potentially confusing on where the cardinality constraint is in relation to, to the adjunct or to the other hosts.
-      arity 1..3
+      cardinality 1..3
     }
   }